Leah1977/LSH_Electricians_MS1/README.md

 Essentials will include

-*	Callout
+*	Callout - I want the customer to be able to contact our company through phone or email.

-*	Emergency
+*	Emergency - I want the customer to be able to contact our company directly by the touch of a single button.

-*	Insurance
+*	Insurance - I want the customer to know that we are fully qualified and insured electricians.

-*	Guarantee
+*	Guarantee - To ensure that the customer knows that we provide a high standard of work that we stand by.

-*   A form for request callbacks and quotes
+*   A form for request callbacks and quotes - to provide a clear form that we reply to.

-*   A gallery page to display work
+*   A gallery page to display work already carried out, showing our left of expertise and skills.

-*   Contact details
+*   Contact details - clearly demonstrate where we are based and how to contact us.

 ## Features
 ---
 This project will include four separate pages.
+I decided to separate the website into four separate pages.
+The navbar and footer will be displayed on all pages for consistency.

 * [index.html](#index.html)
 * [services.html](#services.html)